What to do:

 💡 If you do not intend to use the offered aid, make sure you decline it so it does nor remain offered on your account.

 Students are required to read and accept the Terms & Conditions of their aid offer every year.
-They apply to all types of financial aid—grants, loans, scholarships, etc. They must be completed before student's can move on to certain tasks and to ensure their aid pays.
+They apply to all types of financial aid—grants, loans, scholarships, etc. They must be completed before students can move on to certain tasks and to ensure their aid is paid.

 ⚙️ How to Complete Terms & Conditions:

-💡If you already took action on your offered loans, you should have already been presented with your Terms & Conditions—simply click the button to confirm your awards.
+💡If you have already taken action on your offered loans, you should have already been presented with your Terms & Conditions—simply click the button to confirm your awards.

 Some students may need to submit additional documents before their aid can be finalized.
 This means your awards are subject to change until the information has been received and reviewed.